cruzines/SantasHelper-Game/README.md

 # Santa's Helper
 [Santa's Helper - The Game](https://cruzines.github.io/SantasHelper-Game/)
 ## Description
-Santa's helper is a Game where the player has to help Santa fill his Santa with presents.
+Santa's helper is a game where the player has to help Santa fill his bag with presents.
 To do so, the player has to catch christmas presents that are falling from the top of the screen.
-The Game ends when the player catches an object that no child wants to receive.
+The game ends when Santa gets hurt 3 times with the falling objects that are not presents.

 ## MVP
 - Game has one Santa with his bag